mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 ===========================

 In real life applications, evaluating the performance of an algorithmic approach is not where things end.
 Usually, our overarching goal is to create an algorithms instance (a "production model") that can be used on future unseen (and unlabeled) data to serve our application.
 Evaluation is there to tell us if our approach will be good enough for the application we want to accomplish in the real world.

-But how to we generate this final algorithms instance?
+But how do we generate this final algorithms instance?
 Remember, that our evaluation actually evaluates our **approach** and not an individual algorithm instance.
 This means we can confidently use our approach to optimize and train an algorithm instance on **all** labeled data we have (train and test data), **without** performing any final evaluation.
 This seems a little bit risky, but if our prior evaluation was thorough, we can expect our final algorithmic instance to be at least as good as what we saw during the evaluation process.

-Before we go through the final workflow to do that, let's step back for a second and answer the question, why we want to do that.
+Before we go through the final workflow to do that, let's step back for a second and answer the question, why we would want to do that.
-During the evaluation we already created multiple algorithmic instances (one per CV fold) that appeared to be very capable.
+During the evaluation we already created multiple algorithmic instances (one per cross-validation fold) that ideally were already very capable.
 Why shouldn't we use one of these models in production?
 The issue with each of these models is that it was trained only on a portion of all available labeled data we have, as we needed to hold back some data for testing in each fold.